Roadmap out of lockdown.

 Guidance for businesses during Covid-19

-Businesses and workspaces which are permitted to remain open must ensure their premises are 'covid secure'.
+Recent changes have been made to guidance.
+Businesses and workspaces which are permitted to open must ensure their premises are 'covid secure' and you are aware of any changes which affect your business sector.
 You must conduct a risk assessment specific to your business and complete the 'Covid secure' checklist.

 Not all businesses are currently allowed to trade.
 Make sure your business is ready once the restrictions are lifted.

-If you are unsure how this affects your business please get in touch.
+If you are unsure how these new regulations affects your business please get in touch.

 Play Your Part Campaign - Protect your workforce